juekoc/MoneyTransferTest/README.md

 Output:
 ![image](https://user-images.githubusercontent.com/115390606/194754805-368f84e6-a831-4891-9de7-0c991faeefff.png)

-Confirm with the values from the MySQL database:
+Confirm the values from MySQL database:
 ![image](https://user-images.githubusercontent.com/115390606/194754830-ab98c804-9b6d-4ccc-8765-4bd9346cad3f.png)

 * Show specific account.
-In below request we are searching for accountId 1
+In below request we are searching for accountId 1.

 Command: curl http://localhost:8080/moneytransfer/account/1
 Output:
 ![image](https://user-images.githubusercontent.com/115390606/194754906-3fa005e4-ba6e-4db3-853c-6a56fb10bc5b.png)

 * Money Transfer Transaction.
 Transfer money from one account to another.
-In below request we are transfering money from AccountId 1 to AccountId 2.
+In the below request we are transfering money from AccountId 1 to AccountId 2.
 The transferred amount will be 10.

 Check what are the values in MySQL database before doing the transfer
 ![image](https://user-images.githubusercontent.com/115390606/194756453-43bcb6d0-8b90-454f-a863-8f2efca3782e.png)